PhineasPhreak/documents-learning/How-To/how-to-use-cryptsetup.md

     After running this, you will be asked a passphrase.
 That passphrase is how you will access the device whenever you want.
 So make sure to remember the passphrase.

 * The basic options are as follows:
-    > --cypher:  This determines the cryptographic cypher used on the partition.
+    > --cipher:  This determines the cryptographic cypher used on the partition.
 The default option is aes-xts-plain64
     >
     > --key-size: The length of the key used.
 The default is 256
     >
     > --hash: Chooses the hash algorithm used to derive the key.
 The default is sha256.
     >
-    > --time: The time used for passphrase processing.
+    > --timeout: The time used for passphrase processing.
 The default is 2000 milliseconds.
     >
     > --use-random/--use-urandom: Determines the random number generator used.
 The default is --use-random.

     Obviously, you’d want to use the path to whichever partition that you’re encrypting.
 If you do want to use options, it would look like the following.
     ```shell
-    cryptsetup -c aes-xts-plain64 --key-size 512 --hash sha512 --time 5000 --use-urandom /dev/xxx1
+    cryptsetup --verbose --verify-passphrase -cipher aes-xts-plain64 --key-size 512 --hash sha512 --timeout 5000 --use-urandom luksFormat /dev/xxx1
     ```

     **Cryptsetup** will ask for a passphrase.
 Choose one that is both secure and memorable.
 If you forget it, **your data will be lost**.